joaocarvalhoopen/How_to_learn_modern_Rust/README.md

 ## Rust on or for the Raspberry Pi

 * There are **two modes** of using Rust with the Raspberry Pi. <br>
-  The first one is **installing Rust development tools on the Raspberry Pi** itself, and the second one is **installing on the PC and making cross-compilation** to generate a executable that runs on the Raspberry Pi.
+  The first one is **installing Rust development tools on the Raspberry Pi** it self, and the second one is **installing on the PC and making cross-compilation** to generate a executable that runs on the Raspberry Pi.

 ### Developing on the Raspberry Pi and running Rust programs on the Raspberry Pi